 - Preserving QOL (beneficence) in terminally ill patients is one of the most important guiding principles in end-of-life care. (“Living is not the good, but living well.”)

-- Adequate disclosure of information/delivery of bad news, including a definitive diagnosis, options, and expected outcomes:
+Delivery of Bad News, including a definitive diagnosis, options, and expected outcomes:

 - Grounded and realistic information, without forming false expectations